6 Important Tips for Your DIY Sensory Room

 Farah and her husband Tadaffee attached a sensory swing to a pull-up bar on one of their door frames.

 “The fabric cocoons around Tyriz and makes him feel safe.
 He used to just enjoy sitting there, but now he loves swinging on it too.”
-The swing is detachable, which means the family can bring it along when they travel, as well.
+The swing is detachable, allowing the family to bring it along when they travel.

-The Taksen family has also set up a trampoline into their living room, which helps Tyriz release energy and alleviate stress.
-The activity also promotes the development of his vestibular system.
+Additionally, the Taksen family integrated a trampoline into their living room.
+This setup helps Tyriz release energy, reduce stress, and supports the development of his vestibular system.

 Use soundproofing and lighting for a serene DIY sensory room

-Select a quiet area in your home, away from distractions, and improve the room's acoustics by soundproofing with acoustic foam or hanging blankets on walls and doors.
+Creating a calming sensory space begins with choosing a quiet area in your home, away from distractions.
+Enhance the room's acoustics by adding soundproofing materials like acoustic foam or hanging blankets on walls and doors to minimize noise.

-Avoid rooms with many windows or use blackout curtains to block out the light.
-Opt for flicker-free, full-spectrum lighting and install dimmer switches to adjust intensity.
+For optimal lighting, avoid rooms with many windows or use blackout curtains to block out natural light.
+Opt for flicker-free, full-spectrum lighting and consider installing dimmer switches to easily adjust brightness levels based on your child’s needs.

 Occupational therapist Gundeep Singh from the Child Development Centre suggests,